 Don't be afraid to ask for help!

 Throughout life we all face challenges that can have a negative impact physically and/or mentally.
 Simply juggling the demands of work, school, relationships and everyday life can wear us down.
-During these tough times we have academic counselors to support your well-being and success.
-Located in the Student Success Center, they can guide you to on-campus and local community counseling services.
+During these tough times we have resources to support your well-being and success.
+If you're having an emergency or crisis situation, dial 9-1-1 for immediate assistance.

 MindWise Mental Health Screening